swiftlang/swift-syntax/CONTRIBUTING.md

 ## Building

-The easiest option to build SwiftSyntax it to open it in Xcode.
+The easiest option to build SwiftSyntax is to open it in Xcode.

 Alternatively you can also build it from the command line using `build-script.py`.
 To do this, perform the following steps